-Fraser Island has 250 km of sandy beaches; spectacular rainforests; dune lakes (clear water and ‘black water’), coloured sand cliffs and an eco resort to blow your mind.
+Fraser Island has 250 km of sandy beaches; spectacular rainforests; dune lakes (clear water and ‘black water’), coloured sand cliffs and an eco-resort to blow your mind.

 Kingfisher Bay Resort

 There are so many activities to choose from at the Kingfisher Bay Resort, it could take you a few days to do them all.

 There are 48 species of mammals on the island including dingoes, swamp wallabies, possums and sugar gliders with dolphins, dugongs, turtles, rays and humpback whales swimming nearby.

 It’s the kind of space where I imagine desert scenes might be filmed.
 Sparkling blue lakes sit amongst the dunes where a lonely dingo patrols the area.

-In contrast to this sandy environment, Eli Creek on the western coast, flowing into the Seventy-Five Mile Beach, is a shady haven for fresh water swimming.
+In contrast to this sandy environment, Eli Creek on the western coast, flowing into the Seventy-Five Mile Beach, is a shady haven for freshwater swimming.

-North of Eli Creek the Pinnacles Coloured Sands have 72 colours, mostly red and yellows, in striking horizontal bands.
+North of Eli Creek the Pinnacles Coloured Sands has 72 colours, mostly reds and yellows, in striking horizontal bands.

 Fraser Island activities

 Meals at Kingfisher Bay Resort are spectacular.
 Dinner is my favourite time with chef choices that are hard to beat.

 Guided walks; canoe paddling; fishing lessons; night guided tours; bush tucker tours and tastings, are some activities offered at Kingfisher Bay Resort and don’t forget the Spa where I had the most relaxing deep tissue massage before dinner one night.

 Dedicated bush guides, experienced chefs and certified therapists make Kingfisher Bay Resort a unique one in a unique environment.